SMladenov/linux-admin-devops/linux-scripts/README.md

 - Accepts 1 parameter, a destination folder, where the files will be created and checking permissions and creating 5 files for 5 days each month for the 5 previous years

+# performance_check.sh
+- The purpose is to gather information about a server every 10 seconds in 30 minutes range and append to log files with timestamp
+- network connections, avg network connections, disk usage, memory usage, cpu usage